Data-Driven Certification of Neural Networks with Random Input Noise: Problem Statement

 \subsubsection{Approximate Robustness Level}

-Although the deterministic robustness level \eqref{eq: deterministic_robustness_level} can issue strong guarantees about the safety of the network output, computing its value $r^*$ amounts to solving an intractable nonconvex optimization problem, since $\mathcal{Y}$ is generally a nonconvex set.
+Although $r^*$ can issue strong guarantees about the safety of the network output, \eqref{eq: deterministic_robustness_level} amounts to an intractable nonconvex optimization problem, since $\mathcal{Y}$ is generally a nonconvex set.
 Instead of computing $r^*$, we can consider approximating it by